California sets Feb. 1 deadline for health worker boosters

 Federal officials said Monday omicron is now the most common form of the virus in the U.S., accounting for 73% of all cases.
 In California, state officials estimate omicron accounts for about half of cases, but Newsom said the true number is likely much higher and will be released on Thursday.

+California reported more than 10,900 new cases on Tuesday.
+On Wednesday, Los Angeles County — the nation's most populous with nearly 10 million residents — reported more than 6,500 new cases, more than double the amount from Tuesday.
+Local health officials said the county could have more than 20,000 cases per day by the end of the year.

+Barbara Ferrer, the county's public health director, said officials are not considering any booster requirements beyond the state's new rules for health care workers.
+More than 2 million residents in Los Angeles County who are over the age of 5 remain unvaccinated.
+And 62% of residents who are eligible to receive a booster shot have not done so.

-Newsom said booster shots provide more protection against omicron.
-More than 8.8 million Californians have gotten a booster shot so far.
+Statewide, more than 8.8 million Californians have gotten a booster shot so far.

 “We need to increase that number if we're going to hold the line and decrease the growth for hospitals,” Newsom said.